djarrin/Udacity-Capstone-Bcrypt/readme.md

 #### AWS_SECRET_ACCESS_KEY

 ### Deployment Instructions
-1) checkout the "deploy-infrastructure" branch, make a small change and push it up.
+1) checkout the "deploy-infrastructure" branch, make a small change and push it up (in order to trigger circleci workflow build).
    1) Note that this can only be run once, if you wish to make a change to the infrastructure you need to manually delete the old stack and run this branch again.
 2) After the "deploy-infrastructure" branch has been run you can make development changes and push to either the master or deployment branches and your changes will be updated on the server.